KeikoShimizu/APIHub/README.md

 $ nvm use
 ```

 This is the way to use a specific Node.js version in conjunction with a `.nvmrc` file, which activates the Node.js version specified in the `.nvmrc` file.
-This `$ nvm use` command need to run on the root directory.
+This `$ nvm use` command needs to run on the root directory.

 The required Node version for this project is defined inside of `APIHub/.nvmrc` folder.

-- Check current Node version are navigated with same version as on the `.nvmrc` file.
+- Check current Node version is navigated with the same version as on the `.nvmrc` file.

 ```sh
 $ node -v